-Despite the extensive design space that we have studied so far, a number of key challenges remain to enable the widespread adoption of PIM in future computing systems [151, 152].
+Despite the extensive design space that we have studied so far, a number of key challenges remain to enable the widespread adoption of PIM in future computing systems [126, 127].
 Important challenges include developing easy-to-use programming models for PIM (e.g., PIM application interfaces, compilers and libraries designed to abstract away PIM architecture details from programmers), and extensive runtime support for PIM (e.g., scheduling PIM operations, sharing PIM logic among CPU threads, cache coherence, virtual memory support).
 We hope that providing the community with (1) a large set of memory-intensive benchmarks that can potentially benefit from PIM, (2) a rigorous methodology to identify PIM-suitable parts within an application, and (3) accurate simulation infrastructures for estimating the benefits and overheads of PIM will empower researchers to address remaining challenges for the adoption of PIM.
-Real PIM hardware that starts to become a reality is also key to investigate adoption-related research, as it represents a necessary baseline for future research.